 I recently resigned from a full-time job as a software developer, and have been doing freelancing for the past several months.
 In this post, I wanted to share some of my thoughts on having a full-time job versus being a freelance software developer.

 If you are considering quitting your full-time job to do freelancing, here are a few things to bear in mind.

 This is the most obvious thing to consider, but it can be easy to overlook.

 One of the top-selling points of being a freelancer is freedom.
 "You have the freedom to choose what to work on and when to work on it."
 But this is not entirely true.
 While you have the freedom to turn down a gig and the freedom to decide not to write a single line of code on a given day.
-You are most probably not going to exercise this freedom as much as you may think.
-Unless you want to go broke.
+You are most probably not going to exercise that freedom as much as you may think.
+Unless you are trying to go broke.